Unpack the charm and charisma of places where everybody might just know your name.

 Its location at the tip of the Olympic Peninsula makes it a great base for exploring the surrounding natural beauty, including the Olympic National Park.

-Why It’s Underrated: Although Port Townsend is rich in history and culture, it remains a hidden gem in the Pacific Northwest.
+The Pacific Northwest’s Overlooked Stage: Although Port Townsend is rich in history and culture, it remains a hidden gem in the Pacific Northwest.

 Solomons is an island community at the junction of the Patuxent River and Chesapeake Bay.
 It’s known for its maritime museum and as a haven for boaters and fishermen.